Sovolyanska Bistritsa: Geography

 The river takes its source under the name Glavnya in the Osogovo mountain range at an altitude of 2,182 m, some 1.2 km southeast of the highest summit in Osogovo, Ruen (2,251 m).
 It flows in direction north–northeast until the village of Garlyano in a deep heavily forested valley.
 The river then bends north–northwest and crosses the eastern reaches of the Kamenitsa Valley.
 It leaves the valley downstream of the village of Dolno Selo and forms a deep gorge between the mountain ranges of Chudinska planina to the north and Lisets to the south in direction north–northeast.
 At the village of Mazarachevo the Sovolyanska Bistritsa enters the Kyustendil Valley, where it flows into the Struma, at an altitude of 462 m, some 900 m southeast of the village of Konyavo.

 It borders the basins of the rivers Dragovishtitsa to the north and northwest, the Glogoshka and the Eleshnitsa to the south and southeast — all three right tributaries of the Struma, as well as the drainage basin of the river Vardar.
 Its catchment area covers a territory of 300 km^{2}, or 1.73% of Struma's total.

 The Sovolyanska Bistritsa has predominantly rain–snow feed with high water in April and low water in September.
-The average annual flow at the village of Sovolyano is 2.29 m^{3}/s at Dupnitsa.
+The average annual flow at the village of Sovolyano is 2.29 m^{3}/s.